cloudflare/cloudflare-docs/content/health-checks/health-checks-analytics.md

 #### Cause

-The origin web server’s hostname resolves to an internal or restricted address.
+The origin web server's hostname resolves to an internal or restricted address.
 No checks are run against this origin.

 #### Solution